-Physical memory budget Each <start> node must be equipped with a declaration of the amount of RAM assigned to the child via a <resource> sub node.
+Physical memory budget Unless a global default is defined (see below), each <start> node must be equipped with a declaration of the amount of RAM assigned to the child via the ram attribute.
+Attribute values can be suffixed with K, M, or G to express multiples of KiB, MiB, or GiB respectively.